Introduction — How Darwin Thinks

 A project contains:

-- IFC models
+- IFC models and 2D drawings

-- Estimations and revisions
+- estimations and revisions

-- Modules and price lists
+- modules and price lists

-- Documents and correspondence
+- documents and correspondence

-- Collaboration history and tasks
+- approvals, activity history, and tasks

 By bringing all of this into a single container, Darwin turns a project into a living record of how an estimate was produced.